BUNNY260504/movie-rec/README.md

 | Data Storage   | Local CSV / pickle files for movies metadata and similarity matrix = |
 | Environment    | Conda/virtualenv, requirements.txt for dependencies          |

-If your repo uses a different web framework or extra libraries, update this table accordingly.

 ***